hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_17/both.md

 		- 9608
 			- to send / recieve data along a cable
 			- for local area networks
+        - CSMA/CD: not in P3 in new syllabus

     - bit torrent protocol
         - what network model?